LeeMorinUCF/Credit_COVID19_Canada/README.md

 1. ```region``` is the two-letter abbreviation of each province in Canada.
-1. ```N_geq20_BC``` is the number of consumers aged 20 and above holding accounts during the month.
+1. ```N_geq20_BC``` is the number of consumers aged 20 and above holding accounts during the month of January 2016.
 1. ```geq20``` is the population of each province in the age categories 20 and above, which was obtained from Statstics Canada Table: 17-10-0134-01, described below.